-- officers or except as specifically authorized by the school district); - 11. loiter on or about school grounds;12. gamble on school premises; - 13. refuse to comply with any lawful order of an identifiable school district official acting in the performance of his or her duties; - $14. \ \ will fully incite others to commit any of the act herein prohibited; \\ and/or$ - 15. violate any federal or state statute, local ordinance, or Board policy.
+- in or on school property (except in the case of law enforcement officers or except as specifically authorized by the school district); - 11. loiter on or about school grounds; - 12. gamble on school premises; - 13. refuse to comply with any lawful order of an identifiable school district official acting in the performance of his or her duties; - 14. willfully incite others to commit any of the act herein prohibited; and/or - 15. violate any federal or state statute, local ordinance, or Board policy.